 We have created this automation to help you find details of people who have commented on businesses similar to yours.
 Since Twitter is a listening platform, it becomes very easy to find a potential audience in a breather just by looking at their comment on a brand’s tweet.

-- Scrape Commenter’s data: Extract valuable information like Name, tweet content, profile URL, media URLs & more.
+- Extract valuable information like Name, tweet content, profile URL, media URLs & more.

-- Find potential client’s emails: Use this automation to find emails of potential audience to cold email them to improve sales/marketing.
+- Use this automation to find emails of potential audiences to cold email them to improve sales/marketing.